Blue-winged Helicopter Damselfly

 Blue-winged Helicopter damselflies are found in the understory of tropical rainforests.
 They do not emerge to cross large clearings, and have poor flight endurance, resting often by perching on a leaf or twig with their abdomen hanging downward.
 They are most common in mature, old-growth forests and are not commonly found in secondary growth.
 Adult Blue-winged Helicopter damsels specialize in plucking spiders from their webs while in flight using their long legs.
 They prefer small, soft-bellied spiders that are easier to eat.

 Blue-winged Helicopter damsels breed in phytotelmata – small pools of water formed in plants such as bromeliads and tree cavities.
 Due to their size, they require water in which to lay their eggs and provide the habitat for their larvae, called naiads or nymphs, to develop.
 The naiads have three featherlike gills, called caudal lamellae, at the tip of their abdomen for breathing.
-Each of the lamellae of this species have a distinctive white spot, making the naiads easy to identify.
-They are carnivorous and are the top predators in their unique aquatic habitat – they feed on mosquitos and other flies, tadpoles and even other nymphs!
+Each of the lamellae of this species has a distinctive white spot, making the naiads easy to identify.
+They are carnivorous and are the top predators in their unique aquatic habitat – they feed on mosquitos and other flies, tadpoles, and even other nymphs!